 It is considered good practice for every counsellor and psychotherapist to belong to a professional body (i.e. organisation) that governs the practice of its members and can offer professional information services, support and further training.
-There are several such governing bodies that regulate the profession of counselling and psychotherapy.
+There are several such governing bodies that regulate the profession of counselling and psychotherapy and have been accredited by the Professional Standards Authority to have a Register of counsellors.
 ACC is unique in its support and professional representation of Christians who practice counselling and psychotherapy (and pastoral care).
 ACC is a government recognised professional body, so anyone who is registered with us belongs to one of these bodies.

 You may wish to ask your counsellor or psychotherapist what professional body they are a member of and whose framework for ethics and practice they follow.

 In order to become competent in their work, counsellors and psychotherapists usually undertake a series of courses.
 Often they begin with an introductory course and then proceed onto a Certificate and/or Diploma course.
 Counsellors with a Diploma are usually considered ‘qualified’ to counsel.
 Some psychotherapy and specialist forms of therapy require longer and more intensive training in order to gain higher level qualifications.
 After their initial training, all practitioners will continue to develop their knowledge and skills through continuous professional development (CPD).

 You may wish to ask your counsellor what training they have undertaken in order to work as a counsellor or psychotherapist.